Monday, January 30, 2006

 His face immediately paled, and to my shock, he burst into tears.
 “Noooo!
 Not Ward Cleaver!
 It can’t be!”

-He spent the rest of the night sobbing and reminiscing about poor Ward.
+He spent the rest of the evening crying and reminiscing about poor "Ward."
 I honestly never had seen him so emotional about anything.
 The man practically needed a sedative.

-The next morning, my husband looked beyond embarrassed.
-“Gee, I don’t know what got into me,” he said, shrugging.
+The next morning, my husband clearly looked sheepish.
+“Gee, I don’t know what got into me last night,” he said, shrugging.
 “I mean, after all, Ward Cleaver was just a TV character.”

-Ever since then, he hasn’t teased me much at all when I’ve cried during sad movies.
+Ever since then, he hasn’t teased me when I’ve cried during sad movies.

-Could it be that maturity finally has softened him?
+Could it be because maturity finally has softened him and made him more empathetic?

 Nah.
 It’s because he’s afraid I’ll tell all of his buddies about the Ward Cleaver incident.